Holistic Adderall Addiction Treatment Program

 End your battle with Adderall addiction with our medically-assisted, patient-focused detox program

 Adderal is a prescription amphetamine typically used to treat symptoms of attention-deficit hyperactivity disorder (ADHD).
 It’s classified as a central nervous system stimulant, so people who are looking for a stimulant high may abuse it.
 Adderall abuse will build a tolerance to the drug, causing the person to use more to achieve the desired high and the possibility of withdrawal symptoms to increase.

 The withdrawal symptoms of Adderall addiction make it hard for users to quit on their own.
 Some common withdrawal symptoms are depression, irritability, headaches, insomnia, and difficulty concentrating.
 It is important to keep in mind that recovery is possible, especially with a medical detox at a treatment facility.

 The first step in our Adderall addiction treatment program is a medical detox with a licensed doctor to keep patients as safe and comfortable as possible.
 After the medical detox is complete, we move on to the next steps in the rehab process.

-How do I know if I’m addicted to Adderall?
+How do I know if I or a loved one is addicted to Adderall?

 No one intends to become addicted to Adderall; usually, the problem begins as a way of increasing productivity.
 It is often abused by users who don’t have a prescription for Adderall.